KamikariCat/nori-store/README.md

 # Nori-Store - A Store Library

 `nori-store` is a lightweight and easy-to-use store library that allows you to save and subscribe to data in your web application.
 With `nori-store`, you can store data in an object-based structure, and subscribe to changes in the stored data, so your application can react in real-time when data is updated.
+__You create your application store with little states__
 ## Features

-- Save data in an object-based structure
+- Save data in an all types you wish
 - Subscribe to changes in stored data
 - React to changes in stored data in real-time
 - Logs your state changes into console